interTwin-eu/itwinai/use-cases/virgo/README.md

 1. You can run non-distributed HPO by using the command `python hpo.py --num_samples 4 --max_iterations 2 --ngpus $num_gpus --ncpus $num_cpus --pipeline_name training_pipeline`
 at the end of the slurm script.
+Change the argument ``num_samples`` to run a different number of trials, and change ``max_iterations`` to set a higher or lower stopping criteria.
-2. You can run distributed HPO by using the command `$PYTHON_VENV/bin/itwinai exec-pipeline --config config.yaml --pipe-key ray_training_pipeline` at the end of the slurm script.
+3. You can run distributed HPO by using the command `$PYTHON_VENV/bin/itwinai exec-pipeline --config config.yaml --pipe-key ray_training_pipeline` at the end of the slurm script.